SilasReinagel/silasreinagel.github.io/static/delivering/04_intro.md

 But, it's not very complex.

-You need to know only a few key things, and if you put in a bit of practice, you can be a fantastic project manager.
+You need to know only a few key things and if you put in a bit of practice, you can be a fantastic project manager.

-I've written this book to teach you how to manage projects, and how to focus on the key things that matter, while avoiding wasteful, costly, and demoralizing mistakes.
+I've written this book to teach you how to manage projects and focus on the key things that matter while avoiding wasteful, costly, and demoralizing mistakes.

 ----